ntmk/ICS-Labs/README.md

 # Information-Computer-Systems-and-Technology
-- Labs completed during the Information and computer Systems and Information Diploma program at Camosun College
+- Labs completed during the Information and Computer Systems Technology Diploma program at Camosun College